 Bipolar II Disorder

-- Bipolar II requires occurence (or history) of one or more major depressive episodes and at least one hypomanic episode.
+- Bipolar II requires occurrence (or history) of one or more major depressive episodes and at least one hypomanic episode.
 Additionally, there has never been a full manic episode.
+A hypomanic episode lasts for at least four (4) or more consecutive days, and shares the same symptoms as a full manic episode.

 In both bipolar I and II disorders, a person can have a mood episode (i.e., primarily manic or depressed) with mixed features, wherein a manic/hypomanic episode there are significant depressive symptoms, and in a depressive episode there are some manic/hypomanic symptoms.

 There are a number of modifiers to the diagnosis that can help a clinician communicate the exact type of bipolar disorder a person is experiencing.
-Additionally, both bipolar and unipolar depression (i.e., in major depressive disorder) can occur with anxious distress, with a seasonal pattern, with psychotic features, with peripartum onset, with melancholia, and with atypical features.
-See additional information on these DSM-5 specifiers for bipolar disorder.
+Additionally, both bipolar and depression (i.e., in major depressive disorder) can occur with anxious distress, with a seasonal pattern, with psychotic features, with peripartum onset, with melancholia, and with atypical features.

 Quick List of Bipolar Disorder Symptoms